vmg265/PSP-Media-Suite/README.md

 9. Addded progress log in v1.4 which is now live. v1.4 also brings a slight ui redesign with 2 column view better suited for landscape devices.
 10. v1.5 brings a cleaner ui experience and improvements both functional and aesthetic
 11. v1.6 bring management of playlists, music and video files that are already stored on the psp along with a UI redesign
+12. v1.7 brings web download feature. you can directly download mp3 and videos onto the psp's storage with a local web server running on the psp ms app on your pc

 **HOW TO USE?**
 - Open the PSP-MS (exe for windows, app package on Linux)